Archibald Reith Low was born on 31 December 1878 in Aberdeen, the son of George Duncan Low and Jane Stuart

 There followed a somewhat ineffective period of private designing of various types of aeroplanes and

 gliders and a serious study of seaplane techniques.
-The result of all this was that very shortly after the outbreak of the

-he was Chief Librarian at the Air Ministry, devoting nearly all his time to research.
+From 1919 Low was Chief Librarian at the Air Ministry, devoting nearly all his time to research.
 For

 the next twelve years he disappeared into the backroom.
 Several periods were spent at the RAE, Farnborough.
 In 1932 he was

 sent to East Anglia as Senior Technical Officer of the RAF Bombing Station at Orfordness.
 In 1938 came a transfer to the RAE

 for work in the senior bracket of the Directorate of Technical Development.
 In early 1939, before the outbreak of the Second

 When the war broke out he offered his services again, but was turned down, so in late 1940 he emigrated